 MSW: Smith College School for Social Work, Northampton, Massachusetts

-Licensed in Oregon.
+Licensed in Oregon and Washington.

 Teletherapy and in-person.